abhishek9909/Advanced_RAG/README.md

 # TechStack:

 - Python to load and serve the model.
+(CTransformers)
+- Python to load documents and build index. (tesseract, pdfminer, langchain, chromaDB)
+- Python for API (flask, websocket)
-- Javascript to build the UI.
+- Javascript to build the UI. (react)

 # Functions: